 Structured residential programming for a minimum of 10 hours per week for 200 patients begins by establishing group size.
 While up to 15 is reasonable in community and hospital settings, it is very difficult to run groups of this size in corrections.
 Most systems find that on average 10 is achievable.
 We can also assume that up to 25% will refuse groups or not be sufficiently stable for groups, leaving 150.
 We can further assume that at least 4 of the 10 hours can be achieved by education and other correctional programs, though it is important to note that this is not occurring at all at the present time and may require additional resources.
 Another hour per week of individual contact with a clinician for reentry planning, treatment planning, and limited individual intervention brings the group treatment load to 5 hours per week.
-150 patients in groups of 10 for five hours per group amounts to 75 hours per week.
-Each hour of group requires an hour of preparation and documentation, bringing the total to 150 hours per week or 7800 hours/year, amounting to 5.5 FTE (at 70% efficiency).
+150 patients in groups of 10 for five hours per group amounts to 75 hours per week or 7800 hours/year, amounting to 5.5 FTE (at 70% efficiency).
 In addition, an hour a week of individual contact for each of the 200 residential patients is another 200 hours or 10,400/year or 7.5 FTE (at 70% efficiency).